Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 Finally, you might want to create a team to add an external user that **frequently collaborates with you and other organization members**.
 In this case, you should create a team outside your organization that includes the external user and other members.

-### How do permissions around cloud storages work?
+### How Do Permissions Around Cloud Storages Work?

 The content that is relevant to you might be stored in different cloud storages.
 Slingshot lets you create connections to those cloud storages to access that content, share it, and organize it in boards.
 Those connections can be private or shared and they are meant to be used in different scenarios.